micronDLA/SDK/README.md

 Snowflake HW Software Developement Kit - SDK
 To register and download, please send a request to info@fwdnxt.com
-Please report issues and bugs [here](https://github.com/FWDNXT/Snowflake-SDK/issues).

-The SDK was tested on [these](https://github.com/FWDNXT/Snowflake-SDK/blob/master/Supported_layers.md) models and you can download them [here](http://fwdnxt.com/models/).

 # Snowflake SDK manual